-While researching a travel story for the Experience Grand Rapids blog, my family and I went to Grand Haven, Michigan and decided to check out Rosy Mound Natural Area.
+A few weeks ago my family and I drove up to Grand Haven, Michigan and decided to check out Rosy Mound Natural Area.
 We figured the water would be within easy walking distance of the car and thought we’d just make a quick stop before heading into the downtown area with the more popular beach.

 As it turned out we’d very much under-estimated the path to the beach, which turned out to be close to a mile long and featured 1,000 feet of stairs which rose and plunged, rose and plunged, culminating in a long climb to the top of a dune with sweeping views of the water and then a slow descent down to the beach.
 And Jon and I were wearing flip-flops.
 (Clara, pictured to the left, was barefooted.
 Guess who got to carry her the whole way?)